 Organized according to the major categories of intellectual property practice, this manual first defines the concepts, and then guides the user through how to obtain rights, how to protect a portfolio, the cresting decisions that impact this dynamic area of law, and the many sources of primary law that are constantly shifting and evolving, especially as a result of the Web's influence on the creative process.

-Thank you for choosing to keep your volume of Intellectual Property Practice current with this latest edition for 2016.
-Inside, you will find updates on such topics as:
+Thank you for choosing to keep your intellectual property library up to date with this new edition of Intellectual Property Practice.
+Inside, you will find new discussions of topics including the following:

-We at MCLE trust that you will find this new edition indispensable in your law library and in your intellectual property practice.
+We at MCLE trust that you will find this new information useful in your IP practice, and valuable in maintaining your law library.

 Maryanne G. Jensen, Esq., MCLE Director of Publications